LostArtefacts/TRX/README.md

 - added ability to disable healing between levels
 - added rendering of pickups on the ground as 3D meshes
 - added braid (currently only works in Lost Valley)
-- added support for more than 3 pickup sprites
+- added support for displaying more than 3 pickup sprites
 - added a choice whether to play NG or NG+
 - added Japanese mode (guns deal twice the damage); available for both NG and NG+
-- added external game flow (no longer 2 different .exes for TR1 and TR1IB) For TRLE builders:
+- added external game flow (no longer 2 different .exes for TR1 and TR1UB).
+For TRLE builders:
     - the levels can be reordered
     - the levels can be renamed
     - all the strings can be translated, including keys and items